OriginalAlien/DiscordGroupRemover/README.md

 You can use this if a kid spam adds you to a group, it will leave all groups ur in automatically.

+You can run this script on a python replit on replit.com (More instructions will be in the console when executed) DM sigma#4268 on Discord for help.